 "Paying attention to nutrition at this age is important," she says.

 Eating whole foods, including fish and meat, and plenty of leafy greens will go a long way to meeting nutritional needs during pregnancy.
-Our My Pregnancy Plate tool is a great guide.
+The My Pregnancy Plate tool is a great guide.
 Dr. Shinto also recommends prenatal vitamins and methylfolate, the natural form of folic acid.